Accord-Project/ACCORD-Documentation/docs/graphdb.md

 Ontotext GraphDB(TM) is used as the storage for [German use case 1 data](https://accordproject.eu/wp-content/uploads/2023/09/ACCORD_D1.2_ACCORD-Framework-and-User-Requirements-Specification.pdf), namely, land use development plans of the land under Tegel airport and building information models of several buildings of Tegel airport.
 The description of the use case is provided in the Section 5.1 of the [ACCORD Deliverable D1.2](https://accordproject.eu/wp-content/uploads/2023/09/ACCORD_D1.2_ACCORD-Framework-and-User-Requirements-Specification.pdf).

-Land use development plans are given in the form of [XPlanXML](https://xleitstelle.de/xplanung/ueber_xplanung) files, and to be uploaded and then queried in Ontotext GraphDB(TM) they undergone conversion from XPlanXML into RDF/Turtle done with script written in [XSPARQL](https://www.w3.org/submissions/xsparql-language-specification/).
+Land use development plans are given in the form of [XPlanXML](https://xleitstelle.de/xplanung/ueber_xplanung) files, and to be uploaded and then queried in Ontotext GraphDB(TM) they undergone conversion from XPlanXML into RDF/Turtle done with custom script written in [XSPARQL](https://www.w3.org/submissions/xsparql-language-specification/).

-Building information models (BIMs) are given in the form of IFCx4 files, and to be uploaded and then queried in Ontotext GraphDB(TM) they are converted from IFCx4 to [CityGML 3.0](https://www.ogc.org/publications/standard/citygml/) with the help of a custom FME workflow, and then converted from CityGML 3.0 into RDF/Turtle with another script written in XSPARQL.
+Building information models (BIMs) are given in the form of IFCx4 files, and to be uploaded and then queried in Ontotext GraphDB(TM) they are converted from IFCx4 to [CityGML 3.0](https://www.ogc.org/publications/standard/citygml/) with the help of a custom FME workflow, and then converted from CityGML 3.0 into RDF/Turtle with another custom script written in XSPARQL.

 Important note: the geometries in XPlanXML are given originally in GML format, and to be used within Ontotext GraphDB(TM) they are converted into WKT using custom Python code.

-The data of land usage plans are stored in GraphDB repository `tegel` in three named graphs, correspondent to the names of building plans:
+The data of land usage plans are stored in GraphDB repositories `12-50a`, `12-50ba` and `12-62a`, correspondent to the names of building plans.

+Each repository contains:

-The default graph stores common SKOS concept schemas for enumerations and code values reused within XPlanXML.
+- the unnamed default graph - stores common SKOS concept schemas for enumerations and code values reused within XPlanXML;

-The data of BIMs are in the named graph within GraphDB repository `ifctegel`:
+- `landuse` - the land use data from XPlanXML for the particular building plan;
+- `ifc` - the partial conversion of building information models (BIMs) of Tegel airport from IFC4 to CityGML3.0 with FME conversion and then XSPARQL conversion to RDF;
+- `ifclbd` - the complete conversion of BIMs from IFC4 to CityGML3.0 with [IFC-to-LBD conversion](https://github.com/jyrkioraskari/IFCtoLBD);
+- `toporels` - the precalculated topological relations between land parcels and BIMs
+- `regurels` - the interconnections among fragments of texts detected in regulations texts, that cannot be described in XPlan.

-The documentation and the details of German use case are given in https://github.com/Accord-Project/Tegel/tree/main .
+The documentation and the details of German use case are given in https://github.com/Accord-Project/Tegel/tree/main (private).